Kalixone/JobSeeker/README.md

 ## 🚀 Running the Project
 **To test the application, follow these steps:**

-- **Prerequisites:**
+### 1. Prerequisites:
-   JDK 17: Install JDK 17.
+- JDK 17: Install JDK 17.
-   MySQL: Install and run MySQL server locally.
+- MySQL: Install and run MySQL server locally.
-   Maven: Install Maven.
+- Maven: Install Maven.
-   Google Account: Needed for email configuration (if you want to use this feature).
+- Google Account: Needed for email configuration (if you want to use this feature).
-   Postman: You'll need Postman to test the API of the application.
+- Postman: You'll need Postman to test the API of the application.
 If you don't have it, download and install Postman.

-- **Configure MySQL Database:**
+### 2. Configure MySQL Database:**
-Ensure that you have MySQL installed and running on port 3306.
+- Ensure that you have MySQL installed and running on port 3306.
-**Create a database.
+- Create a database.
 You can name it anything, but for this example, we are using the name cvenjoyer.
-If you prefer a different name, modify the configuration in the application.properties file accordingly.**
+If you prefer a different name, modify the configuration in the application.properties file accordingly.

-**To create the database, run the following query in MySQL:**
+- To create the database, run the following query in MySQL:
-CREATE DATABASE cvenjoyer;
+- **CREATE DATABASE cvenjoyer;**

-**If you decide to use a different database name, remember to update the spring.datasource.url value in the application.properties file to reflect the correct database name:** spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name
+- If you decide to use a different database name, remember to update the spring.datasource.url value in the application.properties file to reflect the correct database name:
+- **spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name**

-- **Configure application.properties File:**
+### 3. Configure application.properties File:**
-**In the application.properties file (found in src/main/resources), input the following configuration values:**
+- **In the application.properties file (found in src/main/resources), input the following configuration values:**

 # Database Connection Configuration
 spring.datasource.url=jdbc:mysql://localhost:3306/cvenjoyer   # Set your database address